philippkeller/blog-random-howtos/source/_drafts/Scan-with-raspberry-pi-convert-with-aws-to-searchable-PDF.md

 - `resolution 300`: this is the default.
 It is a pretty fast scan and the quality is good enough

 Try to call the script manually and then start `scanbd -f`.
 Now pressing the button will scan and upload to s3, whohoo!

-## Start scanbd at boot time, and secure it

-Make `scanbd` start at boot time: `sudo update-rc.d scanbd enable`.

-Secure it: tbd (what happens when you close the lid..?)

 ## Cleaning up